What is a meaningful representation of protein sequences?: Introduction

 \section{Introduction}

-\emph{Data representations} play a crucial role in the statistical analysis of biological data, and results have lingered on appropriate choice of representation.
-It is therefore not surprising to see an uprise in biology of \emph{representation learning} \cite{Bengio2013}, a subfield of machine learning where the representation is estimated alongside the statistical model.
-In the analysis of protein sequences in particular, the last year has produced a number of studies that demonstrate how representations can help extract important biological information automatically from the millions of observations acquired through modern sequencing technologies \cite{Alley2019, Rao2019, Devlin2019, rives2019biological}.
-While these promising results indicate that learned representations can have substantial impact on scientific data analysis, they also beg the question: \emph{what is a good representation?} It is this elementary question that we address here.
+\emph{Data representations} play a crucial role in the statistical analysis of biological data.
+At its core, a representation\footnote{We note that `representation', `feature' and `embedding' all seem to be used interchangeably in the literature.} is a distillation of raw data into an abstract, high-level and often lower dimensional space that captures the essential features of the original data.
+This can subsequently be used for data exploration, e.g.\ through visualization, or task-specific predictions where limited data is available.
+Given the importance of representations it is no surprise that we see a rise in biology of \emph{representation learning} \cite{Bengio2013}, a subfield of machine learning where the representation is estimated alongside the statistical model.
+In the analysis of protein sequences in particular, the last years have produced a number of studies that demonstrate how representations can help extract important biological information automatically from the millions of observations acquired through modern sequencing technologies \cite{Riesselman2018, bepler2019learning, Alley2019, Rao2019, rives2019biological, shin2021protein, Heinzinger2019, madani2020progen, elnaggar2020prottrans,Lu2020.09.04.283929,frazer2020large,10.1093/bioinformatics/btab083,repecka2021expanding}.
+While these promising results indicate that learned representations can have substantial impact on scientific data analysis, they also beg the question: \emph{what is a good representation?} This elementary question is the focus of this paper. \looseness=-1